ibm-cloud-architecture/refarch-integration/README.md

 ![HomePage](docs/homepage.png)

-This front end application is an extension of the "CASE.inc" retail store introduced in [cloud native solution or "Blue compute"](https://github.com/ibm-cloud-architecture/refarch-cloudnative) which manages old computers, extended with internet of things capabilities, IT support chat bot and other goodies.
+This front end application is an extension of the "CASE.inc" retail store introduced in [cloud native solution or "Blue compute"](https://github.com/ibm-cloud-architecture/refarch-cloudnative) which manages old computers, extended with IT support chat bot and other goodies.

 The end users will be able to authenticate to an internal LDAP.

 ## Inventory management
 This component is dedicated to the internal users who want to manage the inventory items of the retail shops/warehouses.
 The data base is a simple inventory DB with products, supplier and stock information.

-To read a demonstration flow see the note [here](docs/brown-demo-flow.md)

 **Inventory Plus** is the application that illustrates hybrid integration by consuming back-end services running on-premise servers.
-The component view and physical deployment for the first configuration looks like the image below:
+The component view and physical deployment for the IBM Cloud to on-premise servers configuration looks like the image below:
 ![Components and Physical view](docs/cp-phy-view0.png)

 From left to right:
-* The Case Inc Portal app defines a set of user interface to manage Inventory elements, it is a modern Angular 4 / nodejs app which uses the [Back-end For Front-end pattern](http://philcalcado.com/2015/09/18/the_back_end_for_front_end_pattern_bff.html).
+* The [Case Inc Portal app](https://github.com/ibm-cloud-architecture/refarch-caseinc-app) defines a set of user interface to manage Inventory elements, it is a modern Angular 4 / nodejs app which uses the [Back-end For Front-end pattern](http://philcalcado.com/2015/09/18/the_back_end_for_front_end_pattern_bff.html).
  The general-purpose API backend is implemented in ESB running on-premise.
 The client specific APIs to serve the Angular js app are done in this BFF component.

-* The nodejs/expressjs accesses the REST api exposed by API Connect via a Secure Gateway service on IBM Cloud which acts as a proxy.
-A second security configuration is to use VPN.
+* The nodejs/expressjs accesses the REST api exposed by API Connect via a [Secure Gateway service](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/ConfigureSecureGateway.md) on IBM Cloud which acts as a proxy or via direct VPN connection.
 This application is containized and deployable on Kubernetes cluster.
 See [this repository.](https://github.com/ibm-cloud-architecture/refarch-caseinc-app)

-* The connection between public cloud and internal IT resources, is done via a VPN IPsec tunnel or IBM Secure Gateway.
+* The connection between public cloud and internal IT resources, is done via a VPN IPsec tunnel or [IBM Secure Gateway](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/ConfigureSecureGateway.md).
 As of now we are using IBM Secure Gateway Client on a dedicated server.
-This server is called [BrownUtilityServer](https://github.com/ibm-cloud-architecture/refarch-integration-utilities).
+This server is called [BrownUtilityServer and the installation and configuration is detailed here ](https://github.com/ibm-cloud-architecture/refarch-integration-utilities).

 * [API Connect](https://github.com/ibm-cloud-architecture/refarch-integration-api), installed on-premise, is used as API gateway to the different API run times.